Hussain-hamim/My-Todo-list/README.md

 - **Author:** [Hussain Hamim](https://github.com/Hussain-hamim)
 - **Copyright:** © 2024 Hussain Hamim

-### Styling
-- The application features a responsive design with a maximum width of 400px, centered on the page.
-- The interface is styled using inline CSS for simplicity.

 ### User Interaction
 - The input field is focused automatically when the list is updated, providing a seamless user experience.